Varsity (rowing regatta): Prelude

-Members of G.S.R.
-Aegir, dispute the official history and claim that both clubs decided to race in celebration of the founding of Aegir in February 1878.
+Members of Aegir dispute the official history and claim that both clubs decided to race in celebration of the founding of Aegir in February 1878.

 The early days

-A third competitor arrived in 1882, U.S.R.
+A third competitor joined in 1882, U.S.R.
 Triton from Utrecht.
-This would become a key point in the history of the Varsity and student rowing in the Netherlands.
+This was a key point in the history of the Varsity and student rowing in the Netherlands.
 The three clubs decided to form the Koninklijke Nederlandsche Studenten Roeibond or KNSRB (Dutch Student Rowing Association).
 This body would be responsible for the development of student rowing and the organisation of the Varsity.

 The first official Varsity was held on 30 June 1883.
-In this race the turning-buoy emerged as a match-maker since Laga and Triton collided at the turn and never finished the race.
+In this race, the turning-buoy was a decisive factor, as Laga and Triton collided at the turn did not finish the race.

-In the following years the race grew in size.
-More boat classes, more competitors and more spectators.
+In the following years, the race grew in size.
+There were more boat classes, more competitors and more spectators.
 The race moved to Haarlem in 1885 after residents complained about the disturbance of the Sunday rest.
 In Haarlem was it possible to race without buoys.
-Rowing crews started to train on a daily basis for the race.
-This was unusual at the time and thus resulted in crews dominating for years.
+Rowing crews started to train daily for the race.
+This was unusual at the time and resulted in some crews dominating for years.
 The race moved again in 1902 to the Zweth, a brook between Delft and Rotterdam.
-Because of the small waterway only two crews could compete together.
+Because of the narrow waterway, only two crews could race at a time.
 Qualifications for the final were necessary until another move in 1914 to the North Sea Canal.

-40 years after the founding of G.S.R.
-Aegir they participated for the first time in the Varsity of 1918 and thus could join the KNSRB.
-The long distance from Groningen to the other clubs made participation impossible before.
-With a lead of six boat lengths, they won their first varsity.
-It would take another 38 years for their second victory.
+Aegir joined the KNSRB and participated in the Varsity for the first time in 1918, 40 years after its founding.
+The long distance from Groningen to the other clubs had prevented them for joining earlier.
+They won their first varsity with a six-boat-length lead. but it would take another 38 years for their second victory.

 1930–1940

-In 1930 drunken spectators of the Varsity infiltrated the Royal Palace of Amsterdam which led to questions in parliament.
-The race was moved in 1937 to the Bosbaan in Amstelveen to remove it from the environs of the palace.
-This caused a great uproar within the rowing world, as the Bosbaan was only 2000 meters long instead of the traditional 3000 meters.
+In 1930, some drunken Varsity spectators infiltrated the Royal Palace of Amsterdam, which led to questions in parliament.
+The race was relocated to the Bosbaan in Amstelveen in 1937 to avoid further trouble near the palace.
+This sparked a huge controversy in the rowing world, as the Bosbaan was only 2000 meters long instead of the traditional 3000 meters.
 Furthermore, the course was too narrow to fit the five boats of the competition.
-Honorary members of the KNSRB resigned in the dispute and the 1937 winners refused their prize in protest over the new location.
+Honorary members of the KNSRB resigned over the dispute, and the 1937 winners refused their prize in protest of the new location.
 At the same time it was debated to mark the coxless four as the main event instead of the coxed four.
-Laga openly asked that the race be moved to a new location, and Triton proposed Jutphaas as a new venue for the races.
-Triton swore an oath that they would organise the Varsity on behalf of the KNSRB as long as the race was rowed in Utrecht.
-This oath they keep to this day.
+Laga proposed that the race be moved to a new location, and Triton suggested Jutphaas as a new venue for the races.
+Triton swore an oath to organise the Varsity on behalf of the KNSRB, as long as the race was rowed in Utrecht.
+They have kept this oath to this day.